 This reflection should be part of your process in developing your application.
-However, mapping to the individual Dimensions throughout your case studies is not appropriate at D4.
-Instead, when you submit, you are required to list relevant Dimensions at the top of each case study.
-Your case studies therefore need to articulate clearly between them how your impact extends across all PSF 2023 Dimensions.
+Across your application you need to clearly articulate how your impact extends to all PSF 2023 Dimensions.

 Starting to engage with the Dimensions for D4.3

 Professional Values (V1-5)